krlvm/PowerTunnel-Android/README.md

 You are able to choose between pre-installed Google and Cloudflare DNS (DoH) providers or add yours.

-DNS customization is not supported on Android versions below Android 8 Oreo.

 ### Enabling AdBlock

 AdBlock is disabled by default.
 To enable, open plugins page and check the box next to AdBlock plugin, then restart PowerTunnel.